Personalized Cruz Storybook — Make His the Hero

 The first creature to approach was Marlin, a seahorse elder whose scales shimmered with memories of a thousand moons.
 "Young Cruz," Marlin whistled through the currents, "his arrival was prophesied in the bubble songs of our ancestors."

-Cruz learned that the underwater realm faced a crisis: the Pearl of Harmony, which kept peace between the seven ocean territories, had been stolen by shadows from the deep trenches.
+Cruz learned that the underwater kingdom faced a crisis: the Pearl of Harmony, which kept peace between the seven ocean territories, had been stolen by shadows from the deep trenches.
 Without it, the dolphins fought with the whales, the crabs clashed with the lobsters, and even the peaceful jellyfish pulsed with anger.

 The journey took Cruz through gardens of living coral, past schools of fish that moved like ribbons of rainbow, down into the eerie darkness where bioluminescent creatures provided the only light.
 In the deepest trench, Cruz found not a monster, but a lonely octopus named Obsidian who had taken the Pearl simply because its warmth was the only light he had known.